mtzfederico/mtzfederico/README.md

 ### Hello World

-Hello my name is Federico Mtz, I am a student developer from Mexico.
-I make iOS apps with swift, use python for servers and scripts, and use C/C++ for Arduino/ESP projects.
+Hello, my name is Federico Mtz, I am a student developer from Mexico.
+I make iOS apps with swift, use python and Go for servers and scripts, use C/C++ for Arduino/ESP projects.
 Follow me on Twitter [@mtz_federico](https://twitter.com/mtz_federico)